-Under the "Policy Statement on Adequacy and Compatibility of Agreement State activities that have direct and significant transboundary implications.
+Under the "Policy Statement on Adequacy and Compatibility of Agreement State Programs" approved by the Commission on June 30, 1997, and published in the Federal Register on September 3, 1997 (62 FR 46517), § 20.2207, the final rule is classified as Compatibility Category "B." The NRC program elements in this category are those that apply to activities that have direct and significant transboundary implications.
 An Agreement State should adopt program elements essentially identical to those of NRC.
 Agreement State and NRC licensees would report their transactions to the National Source Tracking System.
 The database would be maintained by NRC.